The Good Life, Mediterranean Style

 1 cup non-fat plain yogurt

-¼ cup flat leaf parsley leaves
+¼ cup at leaf parsley leaves

 1 ½ tablespoons lemon juice